sagemath/sage-archive-2023-02-01/src/doc/en/developer/packaging.rst

 A special case where no patch would be necessary is when an author provides an already fine SPKG on the net which includes all files needed for ``SAGE_ROOT/build/pkgs/foo`` and the source in its ``src/`` subdirectory.
-Here it suffices to put all files except ``src/`` as branch in the ticket and give the web link to the package.
+Here it suffices to put the web link to the package into the ticket.
+Alternatively, you would have to ask the author to make a tarball of the ``src/`` subdirectory, and upload a branch with ``SAGE_ROOT/build/pkgs/foo``.

 .. _section-spkg-src: